CE-Programming/toolchain/docs/libraries/fatdrvce.rst

 Known Limitations
 -----------------

-- The filesystem must use 512 byte logical blocks.
+- The filesystem must use 512-byte logical blocks.
 - The filesystem must be formatted as FAT32 (no support for FAT12, FAT16, or exFAT)
 - Long name support is not currently implemented.